sabifo4/Tutorial_MCMCtree/01_PAML/01_MCMCtree/README.md

 done
 ```

-Once the scripts above have finished, a new directory called `mcmc_files_part_[GBM|ILN]` will be created inside `01_posterior/`, respectively.
+Once the scripts above have finished, directories called `mcmc_files_part_[GBM|ILN]` and `mcmcf4traces` will be created inside `01_posterior/`.
 To map the mean time estimates with the filtered chains, we need to copy a control file, the calibrated Newick tree, and the dummy alignment we previously generated when analysing the results when sampling from the prior:

 ```sh
 # Run from `sum_analyses_prot/01_posterior` directory.